Creative Writing

 On primatologist Frans de Waal, read here.

-It is April 2023, and I'm trying to recover from an adversity that stopped my creative output.
+It is April 2023.
+I'm trying to recover from a series of adversities, which has pretty much stopped my creative output.
 The exception: I have picked up again on my column writing for the online Cheyenne Post, see the page with its corresponding header.
+My hope is to use the "Patriarchy" column as a jumping-off point for a creative-nonfiction piece that touches on the heartaches of the last few weeks.

-Take a look at my Book Gallery's recent entries, and my article under "Columns Cheyenne Post," July 2022.
-Both talk about mental illness in my family.
-On the other hand, the writing in "Underground Symphony" is lighthearted.
+Take a look at my Book Gallery's recent entry (under "About Me") and my article under "Columns Cheyenne Post," July 2022.
+Both talk about an essay I'm working on re mental illness in my family.

 A write-up on a local event on March 22, 2022, posted under “Cheyenne’s Underground Symphony” on thecheyennepost.com.
 Use this link